rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 }
 {{< /highlight >}}

-If you would follow the same sequence with an admin user, which you should do as exercise, you should be able to delete a user entity successfully.
+If you follow the same sequence as an admin user, you can delete a user entity successfully.

 {{% pin_it_image "graphql authorization" "img/posts/graphql-apollo-server-tutorial/authorization.jpg" "is-src-set" %}}

-That's it for the basic authorization for this application.
-It has the global authorization for every request before the request hits the GraphQL resolvers and the authorization on a resolver level with protecting resolvers.
-They check whether a user is authenticated, whether the user is able to delete a message (permission-based authorization) or whether a user is able to delete a user (role-based authorization).
+We've added basic authorization for this application.
+It has the global authorization before every request hits the GraphQL resolvers; and authorization at the resolver level with protecting resolvers.
+They check whether a user is authenticated, whether the user is able to delete a message (permission-based authorization), and whether a user is able to delete a user (role-based authorization).

-The shown way for doing authorization in GraphQL was only one approach of doing it.
-If you want to be even more fine-grained than resolver level authorization, checkout **directive-based authorization** or **field level authorization** in GraphQL.
-Another way would be to apply authorization on a data access level with the help of your ORM (here Sequelize).
-In the end, it comes down to your requirements and your application on which level of your application you want to introduce authorization.
+If you want to be even more exact than resolver level authorization, check out **directive-based authorization** or **field level authorization** in GraphQL.
+You can apply authorization at the data-access level with an ORM like Sequelize.
+Your application's requirements decide which level is most effective for authorization.

 ### Exercises:

-* read more about {{% a_blank "GraphQL authorization" "https://graphql.github.io/learn/authorization/" %}}
+* Read more about {{% a_blank "GraphQL authorization" "https://graphql.github.io/learn/authorization/" %}}
-* play through the different authorization scenarios with GraphQL Playground
+* Work through the different authorization scenarios with GraphQL Playground
-* find out more about field level authorization with Apollo Server and GraphQL
+* Find out more about field level authorization with Apollo Server and GraphQL
-* find out more about data access level authorization with Apollo Server and GraphQL
+* Find out more about data access level authorization with Apollo Server and GraphQL

 {{% chapter_header "Pagination in GraphQL with Apollo Server" "apollo-server-pagination" %}}